The Music Hall (Portsmouth): History

 Between the world wars, The Music Hall remained the home of community events and high school graduations, but fewer traveling shows were presented.
 Moving pictures became the primary entertainment draw for residents of Portsmouth.
 Though adapted for film showing, the theater could not compete with the three venues created in the 1910s expressly for that purpose, and went through a period of partial closings that lasted until a Kittery man purchased the building in 1945 at auction and renamed the hall “The Civic.”

 For almost four decades audiences watched the stars of the screen ranging from John Wayne to John Barrymore and were able to catch up on the latest newsreels or episodes of their favorite serial.
 By the mid-1960s, the Hall had been leased to movie palace mogul E.M.
 Loew and operated in tandem with his other theatre, The Colonial, in Market Square.
 Though relegated to showing some of the less popular film titles, The Civic remained a favored venue for the Portsmouth community until it was sold to a holding company in the early 1980s when it was considered “too old” to be of any use to Loew.

 After another brief period of closure and trip to the auction block, The Music Hall was once again re-opened.
-Thanks to the generosity, hard work, and foresight of a group of concerned residents known as The Friends of The Music Hall, who followed in the footsteps of the Peirce Family of more than a century before, the theater emerged as a non-profit center for the performing arts.
+Due to the efforts of a group of concerned residents known as The Friends of The Music Hall, who followed in the footsteps of the Peirce Family of more than a century before, the theater emerged as a non-profit center for the performing arts.

-Now the only remaining venue of its kind in Portsmouth, The Music Hall operates as it did in 1878, bringing the region world-class entertainment, both live and on film, and providing a meeting place for members of the community.
+Now the only remaining venue of its kind in Portsmouth, The Music Hall operates as it did in 1878, bringing the region entertainment, both live and on film, and providing a meeting place for members of the community.
 In recent years the theater has welcomed such stars as Wynton Marsalis, Alan Alda, Patti LuPone, Idina Menzel, John Updike and Crosby & Nash.
 Grammy, Tony and Pulitzer Prize winners have graced the stage in performances unique to the region.
-As it has for five generations, The Music Hall continues to serve the greatest variety of audiences, cultural and non-profit partners.